Cupola/ScalaCollider/README.txt

 PREREQUISITES

-Scala 2.8 (RC1) / Java 1.6 / SuperCollider 3.3.1 / ScalaOSC
+Scala 2.8 (RC1) / Java 1.6 / SuperCollider 3.3.1+ / ScalaOSC

 INSTALLATION

-Note: to keep the repo small, the following libraries have not been included and need to be installed manually into the "libraries" folder:
+The following libraries have to be downloaded and installed into the "libraries" folder:

     - ScalaOSC (grab it from http://github.com/Sciss/ScalaOSC )

-Compile using the included compile_fsc.sh script or the included IntelliJ IDEA 9 project.
+Compile using the included compile_fsc.sh script or the included IntelliJ IDEA 9 CE project.

 DEMO SETUP